The Fire Department provides several Community Assistance Programs.

 - Annual Fire Inspections For Commercial Structures

-Fire Extinguisher Checks: The Fire Department is able to assist our community members in determining whether fire extinguishers are useable.
+The Fire Department is able to assist our community members in determining whether fire extinguishers are useable.
 Please call to set up an appointment at 210/653-9140 ext.
-2243
+2379

-Food Assistance Program: This program is designed to help members of the community who are in need of holiday meals.
+This program is designed to help members of the community who are in need of holiday meals.
 Donations will be accepted at the Live Oak Fire Station Starting November 1, 2018.
 All donations are greatly appreciated.

 Project Cool helps alleviate health risks to seniors, 60 years and older, by providing them with a new box fan.

 Project Cool is a collaborative initiative designed to alleviate health risks to seniors, 60 years and older, by providing them with a new box fan.
 Project Cool has provided over 62.000 fans to seniors in San Antonio and Bexar County.
 The San Antonio Metropolitan Health District also provides fan recipients with information on how to avoid heat related illnesses and how best to use the fans safely.
 Starting June 1st, any person 60years or older is eligible to receive a fan.
 To find out where you can obtain a fan, please contact either the United Way or GRASP directly.

 If you would like to donate to this program, please drop off an 18-inch box fan at any of the San Antonio Metro Area Fire Stations (excluding the airport location) between June 1 and September 15.
 Alternatively, you may contact GRASP for donation locations.
 Project Cool is sponsored by United WAy of San Antonio, Bexar County and GRASP (Greater Randolph Area Services Program).
 See contact information below: